Softryx/secu-script-server/README.md

 # secu-script-server

-This repository is for store some script to setup a new server.
+This repository is to store script to setup new servers.